samuelkoovely/samuelkoovely.github.io/_pages/teaching.md

 ---

 ### Teaching Assistant:
+* Fall Semester 2025: Leading Assistant of the course "Complex Networks and Applications", University of Zurich (english)
 * Spring Semester 2025: Organizer of the seminar course "Introduction to Machine Learning", University of Zurich (english)
 * Fall Semester 2024: Teaching Assistant of the course "Complex Networks and Applications", University of Zurich (english)
 * Spring Semester 2024: Organizer of the seminar course "Seminar on Markov Models", University of Zurich (english)